This factsheet is for people who are having surgery to treat trigger finger, or who would like information about it.

 You may need pain relief to help with any discomfort as the anaesthetic wears off.

 If you had a local anaesthetic, you will usually be able to go home when you feel ready.
+It is done in a day surgery setting.

 Your nurse will give you some advice about caring for your healing wound before you go home and you may be given a date for a follow-up appointment.